-But if you want to soak up the Old Town vibes, the area even has guesthouses.
-This seems like a nice base for hiking excursions around the National Park.
+But if you want to soak up the Old Town vibes, the area even has some guesthouses.
+This also seems like a nice base for hiking excursions around the National Park.

 Ironically, Dilijan’s historic district has the most modern-looking church I encountered in Armenia.
-Also at the upper level, don’t miss the breathtaking kachkar which is even as stunning as the one at Goshavank.
+Also at the upper level, don’t miss the breathtaking kachkar.
+Though made of wood, it’s almost as impressive as the one at Goshavank.

 Lake Sevan and Dilijan are often combined as day tours which are offered by most Yerevan-based tour companies.
 I went on the tour listed above with One Way Tour, which I’d already used a few times before.
 The day tour only cost 8,000 AMD.